houzhuding/scraper-US-top-cities-data/README.md

 pip install python-tk
 ```
 ### Run the main GUI

+Run the main_GUI_CITY_INFO.py will start collecting data.

-After running the main function, input the city number and press the "Search" button, wait for the program to run for a while, the final data will be automatically saved in a file named "US_cities.txt" with "," as seperator.
+After running the main function, input the city number(default is 100) and press the "Search" button, wait for the program to run for a while, the final data will be automatically saved in a file named "US_cities.txt" with "," as seperator.

 ## Samples procedure
 ### Data collecting procedure
-See attached pictures : city_parsing.JPG
+See attached pictures : city_parsing.JPG, gui.JPG